EgiChem/D12_Rice_Gray/README.md

 M, Tc, Vc, k12 and B12 for known systems can be found in: doi: 10.17632/5xtny3b39t.1

-## Code exemples
+## Code examples

-Copy paste on Matlab to run
+Copy paste on Matlab to run, tested in Matlab 2021b

 %% example 1 CO2/ehanol 1 data point